TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 8. Deals
     1. See all Deals
     2. Current Offers
-        1. Home Laptop &.
-Desktop Deals
+        1. Doorbuster Deals
-        2. Professional Laptop &.
-Desktop Deals
+        2. Black Friday Sale
         3. ThinkPad &.
 ThinkCentre QuickShips
-        4. Mystery eCoupon Codes
-        5. Accessories Stocking Stuffers
+        4. Accessories Stocking Stuffers
-        6. Bing Page Deals
+        5. Bing Page Deals
-        7. Deals for Students and Educators
+        6. Deals for Students and Educators
-        8. Outlet
+        7. Outlet
-        9. See all Current Offers
+        8. See all Current Offers
     3. See all Deals

 9. Which PC is right for me?